vikputthiscodeongit/simple-notifier/README.md

 notifier.init();

-// Wrapper element is inserted at the top of <body>.
+// The following element is inserted as first child of <body>:
-// <div class="simple-notifier simple-notifier--pos-y-top simple-notifier--pos-x-center">
+// <div class="simple-notifier simple-notifier--position-y-top simple-notifier--position-x-center">
 // </div>

-const message = "This is an example message.";
+const message = "This is an example notification.";
-const type = "success";
+const variant = "success";

-notifier.show(message, type);
+notifier.show(message, variant);

-// Notification is shown for 3500 ms.
+// Notification is shown for 4000 ms.
 ```

 <br>

 ## Browser support

+Practically speaking, all browsers released in 2021 and onwards are fully supported.

+The newest JavaScript feature used is [static fields](https://caniuse.com/mdn-javascript_classes_static_class_fields).

-The distributables are compiled with the following [`browserslist`](https://github.com/browserslist/browserslist):
+The CSS distributables are prefixed with the following [`browserslist`](https://github.com/browserslist/browserslist):
 ```
-"since 2019-01 and > 0.5%",
+"> 0.2%",
-"last 2 versions and not dead",
+"last 3 versions and not dead",
-"Firefox ESR",
+"Firefox ESR"
-"not Explorer >= 0",
-"not OperaMini all"
 ```

 <br>